 Steroid injections can provide pain relief for up to a year, allowing you to proceed with rehabilitation programs that will help you return to an active and pain-free life.

 This is an outpatient procedure performed at our free-standing facility.
 It requires no stitches, no general anesthesia, and it has a very quick recovery time.
 Most people experience complete pain relief immediately after the procedure, others report that their pain was gone or significantly reduced within 48 hours.

-Vertebroplasty and khyphoplasty are minimally-invasive procedures that are used to treat vertebral fractures, usually caused by osteoporosis or bone tumors.
-The pain of vertebral fractures is caused by the compression and shifting of the damaged vertebrae, so vertebroplasty and khyphoplasty treat the pain and the fracture by shoring up the vertebrae with bone cement.
+Vertebroplasty and kyphoplasty are minimally-invasive procedures that are used to treat vertebral fractures, usually caused by osteoporosis or bone tumors.
+The pain of vertebral fractures is caused by the compression and shifting of the damaged vertebrae, so vertebroplasty and kyphoplasty treat the pain and the fracture by shoring up the vertebrae with bone cement.

-Both vertebroplasty and khyphoplasty not only relieve the pain of damaged vertebrae, but they also prevent further damage from the original fracture.
+Both vertebroplasty and kyphoplasty not only relieve the pain of damaged vertebrae, but they also prevent further damage from the original fracture.

 It requires no stitches, no general anesthesia, and it has a very quick recovery time.
 Most people experience complete pain relief immediately after the procedure, others report that their pain was gone or significantly reduced within 48 hours.

 We have the largest experience with vertebroplasty and kyphoplasty in the midwest, having performed over 2000 procedures.
 We have authored numerous articles on this procedures and have taught other physicians internationally.

 This is a needle-based procedure that our doctors perform our freestanding facility in Dayton, Ohio.
 The procedure takes about an hour and requires no overnight stay.